Converting a Foreign Driver's Licence in Ireland

 Unrecognised/non-EU states

-Foreign driver's licence issued in states outside the EU/EEA and not part of the exchange states are valid for up to 12 months as a visitor.
+Foreign driver's licences issued in states outside the EU/EEA and not part of the exchange states are valid for up to 12 months as a visitor.
 However, you must have an international driving permit from your country.

 This will require completing the following steps